On the Beta Transformation: Introduction

 \subsection{Density Visualizations}

+The long-term dynamics of the $\beta$-shift can be visualized by means of a bifurcation diagram.
+The idea of a bifurcation diagram gained fame with the Feigenbaum map (shown in figure \ref{fig:Logistic-Map-Bifurcation}).
+The same idea is applied here: track orbits over long periods of time, and see where they go.
+This forms a density, which can be numerically explored by histogramming.
+This is shown in figure \ref{fig:Undershift-Bifurcation-Diagram}.

-Why is the beta transform interesting to explore?
-This can be partly illustrated with some graphs.
-Shown in figure \ref{fig:Undershift-Bifurcation-Diagram} is the ``bifurcation diagram'' for the beta transform.
-It visualizes the long-term dynamics of the beta shift.
-Comparing to the usual bifurcation diagram, e.g. for the Feigenbaum logistic map (shown in figure \ref{fig:Logistic-Map-Bifurcation}) one thing becomes immediately apparent: there are no actual ``bifurcations'', no ``islands of stability'', no period-doubling regions.
-Although there are periodic orbits, these form a set of measure zero: the iteration produces purely chaotic motion for all values of $\beta$.
-Thus, the beta transform provides a clean form of ``pure chaos'',\footnote{Formal mathematics distinguishes between many different kinds of chaotic number sequences: those that are ergodic, those that are weakly or strongly Bernoulli, weakly or strongly mixing.
+When this is done for the $\beta$-shift, one thing becomes immediately apparent: there are no actual ``bifurcations'', no ``islands of stability'', no extended period-doubling regions, none of the stuff normally associated with the Feigenbaum map.
+Although there are periodic orbits, these form a set of measure zero: the iteration produces purely chaotic motion for almost all values of $x$ and all values of $\beta>1$.
+In this sense, the beta transform provides a clean form of ``pure chaos'',\footnote{Formal mathematics distinguishes between many different kinds of chaotic number sequences: those that are ergodic, those that are weakly or strongly Bernoulli, weakly or strongly mixing.
 The beta transform is known to be ergodic,\cite{Renyi57} weakly mixing\cite{Parry60} and weakly Bernoulli.\cite{Dajani97}} without the pesky ``islands of stability'' popping up intermittently.

-The visualization of the long-term dynamics is done by generating a histogram, and then taking the limit, as follows.
-One divides the unit interval into a fixed sequence of equal-sized bins; say a total of $N$ bins, so that each is $1/N$ in width.
+The visualization of the long-term dynamics is done by generating a histogram and then taking the limit.
+The unit interval is divided into a fixed sequence of equal-sized bins; say, a total of $N$ bins, so that each is $1/N$ in width.
 Pick a starting $x$, and then iterate: if, at the $n$'th iteration, one has that $j/N\le b_{\beta}^{n}(x)<(j+1)/N$, then increment the count for the $j$'th bin.
 After a total of $M$ iterations, let $c(j;M)$ be the count in the $j$'th bin.
 This count is the histogram.
 In the limit of a large number of iterations, as well as small bin sizes, one obtains a distribution:

 This distribution depends on the initial value $x$ chosen for the point to be iterated; a ``nice'' distribution results when one averages over all starting points: